zhangfisher/fastevent/readme.md

 ### debug

-Use `debug` option to enable debug mode and import `fastevent/devtools`, so that you can see the events in `Redux Dev Tools`.
+Use `debug` option to enable debug mode and import `fastevent/devtools`, so that you can see the events in [Redux Dev Tools](https://chromewebstore.google.com/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?utm_source=ext_app_menu).

 ```ts
 import 'fastevent/devtools';